Real-Time Collaborative Review With Bluebeam Studio Results in Critical Schedule Savings for DPR Construction

 Reviewing the drawings collaboratively would ensure a quick submittal turnaround.
 By solving issues with the shop drawings within the Studio sessions, DPR was able to avoid any delay of fabrication due to a “revise and resubmit”.

 Bluebeam Studio is a tool within Bluebeam Revu that enables multiple parties from any location to use Bluebeam’s PDF markup tools in real-time over the internet.
-As each attendee adds comments to the PDFs in the Studio session, the individual markups can immediately be viewed by all other session attendees.
-Attendees invited to the Studio session are not required to own a Bluebeam license.
-Only the host of the Studio session is required to have a license.
+As each attendee adds comments to the PDFs in the Studio session, the individual markups can immediately be viewed by all other Session attendees.
+Attendees invited to the Studio Session are not required to own Bluebeam access.
+Only the host of the Studio Session is required to have paid access.

 The subcontractor, Harris Salinas Rebar, enjoyed being able to interact with the engineer during the review process.
-Any design questions or clarifications that had not already been answered by RFI could be asked directly on the shop drawing using Bluebeam markup tools before the start of the Studio session.
-Much of the time savings that Harris Salinas saw through this process was during the engineer’s review, because they could begin correcting their shop drawings before the review was ever complete.
-Normally, they would not be able to see the markups and begin corrections until after the entire shop drawing was reviewed, stamped, and returned.
+Any design questions or clarifications that had not already been answered by RFI could be asked directly on the shop drawing using Bluebeam markup tools before the start of the Studio Session.
+Much of the time savings that Harris Salinas saw through this process was during the engineer’s review because it could begin correcting its shop drawings before the review was ever complete.
+Normally, the company would not be able to see the markups and begin corrections until after the entire shop drawing was reviewed, stamped, and returned.

 For DPR Construction, maintaining the construction schedule is critical to the success of the project.
 With a complex rebar design that is continually being revised due to unforeseen conditions, the challenge becomes ensuring that design and fabrication can keep up with construction.
 Not only was Bluebeam Studio critical to the review schedule savings as a simultaneous review tool, but it also facilitated collaboration between the engineer and rebar detailer to ensure a constructible design that still meets the design intent.

 Bluebeam Studio has facilitated a lean process in which the DPR review, structural review, shop drawing review, and structural re-review can all occur within a 10-12 day window, which is a potential schedule savings of up to 10 days per review.
-A typical review cycle from finalized design to release for fabrication is between 25 and 30 work days.
-By utilizing Bluebeam Studio to communicate in real time, the same review cycle has been reduced by over 33%!
+A typical review cycle from finalized design to release for fabrication is between 25 and 30 workdays.
+By using Bluebeam Studio to communicate in real time, the same review cycle has been reduced by over 33%.
 This process also eliminates the need to print a new set of shop drawings for each reviewer.